What You Should Know About Wells at Property Transfer

 The MDH also recommends testing the well water at least once for arsenic.
 Test the tap water at least once for lead, which may be leached from the plumbing system, or flush standing water from the lines before drinking as a precaution.
 Testing for other contaminants may be warranted in specific situations.
 Prospective buyers may also want to assess the aesthetic water quality (odor, staining, hardness, etc.) by having the water analyzed for iron, manganese, sulfates, and hardness minerals (calcium and magnesium).

 The costs for testing for total coliform bacteria, nitrate, arsenic, and lead are relatively inexpensive.
 The costs for testing for most agricultural chemicals or volatile organic compounds (petroleum products or solvents) are significantly higher, so are not routinely done.
 The MDH does not provide well testing for existing wells.
-Drinking water should be tested by a laboratory certified by the MDH to perform the requested test(s).
+Drinking water should be tested by an MDH accredited laboratory to perform the requested test(s).
 The laboratory will supply sample bottles, sampling instructions, and analysis costs.
 Water testing laboratories can also be located by looking in the yellow pages under “Laboratories, testing.”

 Go to > top.